-Regional transit priorities are informed by the following policies which aim to provide transit as an attractive, convenient, accessible and affordable travel option for all people in the greater Portland region, optimize existing transit system operations and ensure transit-supportive land uses are implemented to leverage the region's current and future transit investments.
-Together, these policies support all five RTP goals.
+Regional transit priorities are informed by the following policies which aim to provide transit as an attractive, convenient, accessible, and affordable travel option for all people in the greater Portland region, optimize existing transit system operations and ensure transit-supportive land uses are implemented to leverage the region's current and future transit investments.
+Together, these policies regional goals.

 Policy 1 Provide a high-quality, safe and accessible transit network that makes transit a convenient and comfortable transportation choice for everyone to use.
 Policy 2 Ensure that the regional transit network equitably prioritizes service to those who rely on transit or lack travel options; makes service, amenities, and access safe and secure; improves quality of life (e.g., air quality); and proactively supports stability of vulnerable communities, particularly communities of color and other marginalized communities.
-Policy 3 Prioritize our investments to create a transit system that encourages people to ride transit rather than drive alone and to support transitioning to a clean fleet that aspires for net zero GHG emissions, enabling us to meet our state, regional, and local climate goals.
-Policy 4 Preserve and maintain the region's transit infrastructure in a manner that improves safety, reliability and resiliency while minimizing life-cycle cost and impact on the environment.
-Policy 5 Complete a well-connected network of local and regional transit on most arterial streets - prioritizing expanding all-day frequent service along mobility corridors and main streets linking town centers to each other and neighborhoods to centers.
+Policy 3 Create a transit system that encourages people to ride transit rather than drive alone and supports transitioning to a clean fleet that aspires for net zero greenhouse gas emissions to meet state, regional, and local climate goals.
+Policy 4 Maintain the region's transit infrastructure in a manner that improves safety, reliability and resiliency while minimizing life-cycle cost and impact on the environment.
+Policy 5 Complete a well-connected network of local and regional transit on most arterial streets - prioritizing expanding all-day frequent service along corridors and main streets linking town centers to each other and neighborhoods to centers.
 Policy 6 Complete and strengthen a well-connected high capacity transit network to serve as the backbone of the transportation system.
-Corridors should generally be spaced at least one half-mile to one mile or more apart and serve mobility corridors with the highest travel demand.
-High capacity transit prioritizes transit speed and reliability to connect regional centers with the Central City, link regional centers with each other, and link regional centers to major town centers Policy 7 Through the Better Bus concept, prioritize capital and traffic operational treatments identified in the Enhanced Transit Toolbox in key locations and/or corridors to improve transit speed and reliability for frequent service.
-Policy 8 Evaluate and support expanded commuter rail and intercity transit service to neighboring communities and other destinations outside the region.
+Prioritize transit speed and reliability to connect regional centers with the Central City, link regional centers with each other, and link regional centers to major town centers.
+Policy 7 Make capital and traffic operational treatments in key locations and/or corridors to improve transit speed and reliability for frequent service.
+Policy 8 Support expanded commuter rail and intercity transit service to neighboring communities and other destinations outside the region.

-Policy 9 Make transit more accessible by improving pedestrian and bicycle access to and bicycle parking at transit stops and stations and using new mobility services to improve connections to high-frequency transit when walking, bicycling or local bus service is not an option.
-Policy 10 Use technology to provide better, more efficient transit service - focusing on meeting the needs of people for whom conventional transit is not an option.
-Policy 11 Ensure that transit is affordable, especially for people who depend on transit.
+Policy 9 Increase access to transit by improving pedestrian and bicycle access to and bicycle parking at transit stops and stations.
+Use new mobility services to improve connections to high-frequency transit when walking, bicycling or local bus service is not an option.
+Policy 10 Use technology to provide better, more efficient transit service, including meeting the needs of people for whom conventional transit is not an option.
+Policy 11 Make transit affordable, especially for people with low incomes.